 LanVision is a party to various legal proceedings and claims that arise in the ordinary course of business from time to time.
-Currently, LanVision is a party to several pending lawsuits that were initiated by LanVision to protect its intellectual property rights, to enforce non-competition covenants and/or to prevent third parties from improperly interfering in LanVision's business.
-The defendants in one or more of these actions have asserted, and may assert in the future, counterclaims against LanVision.
-The company has negotiated, in principle, the settlement of all of the outstanding litigation that it has initiated, and is in the process of executing settlement agreements.
 LanVision is not aware of any legal matters that will have a material adverse effect on LanVision's consolidated results of operations or consolidated financial position.

+As disclosed in the Form 10-Q for the period ending April 30, 2003, LanVision was a party to several pending lawsuits that were initiated by LanVision to protect its intellectual property rights, to enforce non-competition covenants and/or to prevent third parties from improperly interfering in LanVision's business.
+LanVision has settled all of these claims on terms acceptable to LanVision.